SwastikTheCaveman/CvmGit-CLI/README.md

 - Make sure your repo exists before running
 - You must provide all three arguments
 - Designed for simplicity — no extra config (yet)
+- This is just an early version of the idea